.

 for the Sports Medicine & Science Institute teaching a gymnastics a

-coaches development program at the Gymnastics Training Center in Rochester,
+coaches development program at the Gymnastics Training Center in

 NY. in 1998.
-Gymnastics coaches in this photo include Maria Filotova,
+Gymnastics coaches in this photo include Maria

 Kourbatov, former member of the Russian international team.

-Here in the United States, all children are allowed to participate,
+Here in the United States, all children are allowed to

-irregardless of their physical limitations.
-We progress directly
+participate, irregardless of their physical limitations.

-into sports specific training, while we skip the fundamental movement mechanics
+We progress directly into sports specific training, while we

-(classical ballet based choreography training), and don't integrate accentuated
+choreography training), and don't integrate accentuated flexibility

-The dilemma, there is no time, too many children in the programs, and
+students.
+The dilemma, there is no time, too many children

-it doesn't fit into the business model.
+in the programs, and it doesn't fit into the business model.

 In the classical ballet world, Eastern Bloc teachers, trained at the

-worlds top training schools understand the meaning of technically correct
+worlds top training schools understand the meaning of technically

-working in 5th position.
-In reality, if correct alignment was the rule,
+students working in 5th position.
+In reality, if correct

-they would be working in a modified 5th or a 3rd position.
-But Eastern
+alignment was the rule, they would be working in a modified 5th

-Bloc ballet and Olympic coaches, many times remain silent, because these
+many times remain silent, because these

 are unpopular topics.